rackerlabs/rackspace-how-to/content/rackspace-monitoring/rackspace-monitoring-faq.md

 #### How do I configure my monitoring system?

-Cloud Monitoring is used by configuring one or more checks that monitor the internal performance of your cloud server (agent checks) as well as the availability of your website from different points on the Internet (remote service checks).
+You can set up Rackspace Monitoring by configuring one or more checks that monitor the internal performance of your cloud server (agent checks) as well as the availability of your website from different points on the Internet (remote service checks).
 Use these checks to ensure consistent improvement and optimization of your application’s code and infrastructure as well as the ability to maintain high availability for your customers.